-You’ve got the energy, you’ve got the power.
+You’ve got the energy; you’ve got the power.
 The European Sustainable Energy Week was celebrated under this slogan last June.
-A global initiative whose objective is to organise acts and activities on the subject of energy efficiency, renewable energies and the new role of the public with regard to energy.
+A global initiative whose objective is to organise acts and activities about energy efficiency, renewable energies and the new role of the public with regard to energy.

 In Catalonia, according to the ministry’s data, the administration has designated a total of almost 50 million euros for this programme, and together with those of the state these grants increase to 307 million from the national energy efficiency fund.

 At Withfor it was always clear to us that we should work with energy efficiency criteria from the outset.
 Through Hola Luz, our provider, we have made a clear commitment to improving energy efficiency in our facilities, using 100% renewable energy.
 At the same time, we work to promote sustainable transport between employees and clients.
 Among other sustainable measures, we also encourage the use of recyclable and biodegradable materials in our day-to-day business.
 We are convinced that with this attitude we contribute a little grain of sand to the fight against climate change and towards the improvement of the environment.

 Responsible energy use is beneficial for the planet and ultimately for the business and for its employees.
 A simple but clear example: if we use an energy efficient light bulb, we use between 50% and 80% less energy than with a traditional bulb.
 They are small gestures, but very important ones.

 The large European municipalities are fighting together to reduce their emissions.
 Until recently, the action was mainly centred around reducing traffic, encouraging public transport and sustainable transport.
 Now, Europe is fixed on a new objective which puts the spotlight on the energy efficiency of both public and private buildings.